 Sexually Transmitted Disease (STD)

 The health department provides FREE confidential testing and treatment for syphilis, gonorrhea, chlamydia, and HIV.
 Contact follow-up conducted to avoid further spread of disease.
 Services are available without parental consent.
 Testing is done on a walk-in basis : M - F 9 a.m. - 11 a.m. or 1:30 p.m. - 3 p.m.
 Always call to make sure the walk-in times are available.

 A program of ensuring checkups and healthcare services for persons from birth to 21 years age who have TennCare.
 Community Outreach Representatives are available to promote the importance of well child checkups and preventive care to individuals and group settings through participation in community activities, schools, agencies and home visits.

-Diagnosis, treatment, and follow-up of the tuberculosis patient and contacts are provided.
-Medication, when needed, is available at the health department.
+Diagnosis, treatment and follow-up of the tuberculosis patient and contacts are provided.
+Medications are available at the health department.